agorf/femto/README.md

 * Deleting the character before the cursor (`Ctrl-H`) at the beginning of a line joins lines
 * Deleting the character at the cursor, like delete (`Ctrl-D`)
+* Deleting the character at the cursor (`Ctrl-D`) when at the end of a line joins lines
 * Deleting the text before the cursor (`Ctrl-U`)
 * Deleting the text after (and including) the cursor (`Ctrl-K`)